VAADA Board

 President, Board Member since 2018

-Dr. Tamsin Short (She/Her) is the Executive Lead of Mental Health and Alcohol and Other Drug (AOD) at Access Health and Community, a leading community health service in Melbourne’s East.
-As a clinical and forensic psychologist, she has worked in a range of clinical and management roles over the past 15 years, including positions within AOD, forensic mental health and community health services.
-She has led the establishment of new and innovative AOD and mental health services, including establishing the first specialist AOD program for medication misuse in Victoria, and brings both clinical and research expertise to her role.
-Tamsin is passionate about supporting excellent leadership and advocacy in the AOD sector.
+Dr Tamsin Short (She/Her) is the Executive Lead of Mental Health and Wellbeing at Access Health and Community, a leading community health service and AOD treatment provider in Melbourne’s eastern region.
+With a background as a clinical and forensic psychologist, Tamsin has worked in a range of clinical, research and leadership roles over the past 15 years, including positions within AOD, forensic mental health and community health services.
+Over the past decade, she has led the establishment of new and innovative AOD services, including the first specialist AOD treatment program for medication misuse in Victoria.
+Tamsin is passionate about supporting excellent leadership and effective advocacy in the AOD sector.

 Clare Davies